mdref/mdref-http/http.md

 * spl

-If configured ```--with-http-shared-deps``` (default) it requires on the pre-loaded presence of the following extensions, as long as they were available at build time:
+If configured ```--with-http-shared-deps``` (default) it depends on the pre-loaded presence of the following extensions, as long as they were available at build time:

 * hash
 * iconv